 Sometimes after trimming, you risk the chance of developing ingrown hair.
 This condition occurs when the hair shaft reenters and grows back into the nasal membrane.
 Possible signs of ingrown hair include:

 - Tiny bumps – sometimes the bumps are pus-filled

 Ingrown Nose Hair Treatment

 To treat ingrown nose hair, use a warm washcloth to clean the skin.
 Then using your hand, massage the affected area in circular motions.
 If the condition doesn’t get better, then you need to seek clinical treatment.

 People experiment by using other techniques to remove nose hair.
 The internal membrane of the nose is extremely sensitive, so you need to avoid:

 Don’t be tempted to pluck your nose hair.
 You increase your chances of ending up with injuries and ingrown hair.
 Also, it hurts enough to make your eyes water!

-Instead of trimming, some people think waxing is a good idea because its results usually last longer.
+Instead of trimming, some people think using a Nose Hair Waxing Kit is a good idea because its results usually last longer.
 However, you risk hurting deep skin tissues.